maktoobgar/image_processing/exercise10/10-2/README.md

 First let me define what actually is SNR and what we are expecting here, SNR is a way to compare the strength of a desired signal(in our case, an image) to the background noise of it(in our case, our images after their higher frequencies are removed).

-So if we take a look at the SNR formulation down here, we would understand that if we put the original image and (again) the original image in that formulation, the denominator would be zero and that causes the whole formulation to cause infinity, but as we increate the amount of noise and do the calculation again, we go down from infinity to an smaller, smaller and smaller positive number.
+So, if we take a look at the SNR formulation down here, we would understand that if we put the original image and (again) the original image in that formulation, the denominator would be zero and that causes the whole formulation to cause infinity, but as we increase the amount of noise and do the calculation again, we go down from infinity to a smaller, smaller and smaller positive number.

-So we can say that we desire for the higer amount of SNR and the amount of noise is not that much noticable when SNR is so high up.
+So, we can say that we desire for the higher amount of SNR and the amount of noise is not that much noticeable when SNR is so high up.

 ![snr_formula](snr.png)